 Titanium Technology (TNT) - a revolutionary technique using titanium.
 Using Nitinol in the internal construction provides a more uniform profile and reduces the weight to gain efficiency in flight.
 Nitinol provides the highest level of protection against deformation, heat or breaks.

-Nitinol now features in all our wings.
+The leading edge is more rigid and the wing surface remains perfectly taut, without creases or parasitic drag.
+This optimises glide in all phases of the flight.
+Because the flexible rods always return to their original shape, the integrity of the profile is never affected.
+Nitinol provides the highest level of protection against deformation, heat or breaks.